CosmoLike/cocoa/README.md

 Cocoa developers explicitly copied all Boltzman codes, likelihoods, Cocoa Sampler, and all python/C/C++/Fortran requirements to create a very controllable environment that will ensure the reproducibility of our DES-Y3 and LSST-Y1 results.
 All the required python packages, including Numpy and Scipy, have been stored in [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries) folder (linux installation).
 Installation scripts enforce the use of the available local cache instead of internet connection or packages already installed on the host machine.

-PS: To be fair, we are quite loose on the installation procedures for MacOS (see appendix: [Prerequisites for MacOS](https://github.com/CosmoLike/cocoa#prerequisites-for-macos-system-installation)) because our group rarely runs code in such environment.
+PS: We are quite loose on the installation procedures for MacOS (see appendix: [Prerequisites for MacOS](https://github.com/CosmoLike/cocoa#prerequisites-for-macos-system-installation)) because our group rarely runs code in such an environment.

 # Installation